Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Simulation and Experimental Results

 \section{Simulation and Experimental Results}

 We conduct a series of simulations and experiments to evaluate the performance of the proposed indoor tracking system.
-This section presents the methodology and findings of both the simulations and the experimental validations.
+This section presents the methodology and findings of both the simulations and the experimental evaluation.